textmining-streamlit-agent/textmining-streamlit-chatbot/README.md

-# 💬 Chatbot template
+# 💬 ESG Language Decoder – Streamlit App

+An interactive ESG report assistant powered by Streamlit and LLM agents.

+### ✨ Features

+- 📄 Upload and analyze ESG reports using multi-agent LLMs
+- ✨ Optimize ESG content with AI-powered suggestions
+- 📊 Visualize ESG trends through interactive word clouds
+- 🧰 Generate industry-specific ESG report templates
+- 💬 Chat in three modes: Free, Analyze, and Advanced
+- 🌐 Multilingual support: English and Traditional Chinese (optimized for English)

+---

+Ideal for ESG report writers, researchers, analysts, investors, and students exploring AI-powered sustainability reporting.

-A simple Streamlit app that shows how to build a chatbot using Gemini (OpenAI's GPT-3.5).
+Chatbot template reference: A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)

 ### How to run it on your own machine